FFY00/ffy00.github.io/content/_index.rst

 Over the years, I've contributed to several open source projects and eventually gained maintainership of some of them.
 Some of the projects I maintain are `Arch Linux`_, a Linux distribution, where I am a packager, and libratbag_, a DBus daemon to configure input peripherals.
-I have also contributed to some other relevant projects like the `Linux kernel`_, Wireshark_, CPython_ (the reference implementation of the Python programming language) and meson_.
+I have also authored a few projects, the most relevant being `pypa/build`_, a Python package builder, which has been adopted by the `Python Packaging Authority`_.
+Some relevant projects I have contributed to are the `Linux kernel`_, Wireshark_, CPython_ (the reference implementation of the Python programming language) and meson_.

 There are several languages I am proficient at but the main are C and Python_.